VaniVinod/vinodvani/_posts/upadeshamrit/A Devotee's Vision/2022-05-24-what-shuold-be-the-mentality-of-a-householder-devotee.md

 categories: [A Devotee's Vision]
 author: Prabhupada Srila Bhakti Siddhanta Sarasvati Thakur
 tags: a-devotee-vision
 description: "A householder devotee must remember that his house belongs to Krsna and he himself is a pet dog that Krsna maintains.
-Sri Bhaktivinoda Thakur writes, "Oh Lord!
-I do not know what is good and what is bad.
-I simply engage in Your Service.
-I guard objects that belong to you."
 One should serve Krsna with all that he possesses, knowing well that Krsna is the master of his household."
 ---

 A householder devotee must remember that his house belongs to Krsna and he himself is a pet dog that Krsna maintains.
 Sri Bhaktivinoda Thakur writes, "Oh Lord!
 I do not know what is good and what is bad.
 I simply engage in Your Service.
 I guard objects that belong to you."
 One should serve Krsna with all that he possesses, knowing well that Krsna is the master of his household.